newjersey/navigator.business.nj.gov/content/src/certifications/veteran-owned-business.md

 ---
 notesMd: Language needs to be reviewed - the first sentence should state a benefit
 descriptionMd: A Veteran-Owned Business (VOB) certification may not provide an advantage for New Jersey State contracts.
-Learn more about government contracts.
 urlSlug: veteran-owned-business
 name: Get Certified as a Veteran-Owned Business
 id: veteran-owned-business